FreeAndFair/ColoradoRLA/docs/20_runbook.md

 ### 25.2.2 (A), Entering the Risk Limit

-The Sectretary of State will enter the Risk Limit for comparison audits.
+The Secretary of State will enter the Risk Limit for comparison audits.

 ![State Risk Limit Entry Screenshot](./screenshots/RiskLimitEntry.png)